-PM Completion Criteria and Environmental Objectives Management Objectives to improve condition Performance Target Value Brigalow TEC Improve the ecological condition to achieve a site condition score of >51 and offset calculator (or future quality) score of >5.5 which rounds to 6 in calculator.
-Able to be mapped as remnant vegetation under the VM Act Minimise degradation of by pest animals (pigs) Reduce the extent of Buffel Grass and other weed species to a relative abundance <25%.
+РМ Completion Criteria Management Objective to improve condition Performance Target Value Brigalow TEC Improve the ecological condition to achieve a site condition score of >51 and offset calculator (or future quality) score of >5.5 which rounds to 6 in calculator.
+Able to be mapped as remnant vegetation under the VM Act Minimise degradation by pest animals (pigs, feral cats) Reduce the extent of Buffel Grass and other weed species to a relative abundance <25%.
 Control livestock grazing to allow ecological communities to regenerate and minimise soil compaction/ erosion and overgrazing.
 Use strategic grazing regimes and fire breaks to reduce the risk of a bushfire.
 By 2033, relative abundance of Buffel Grass and other weed is <35% in at least 50% of the Brigalow TEC offsets.
 By 2033, an average future quality score of >4.5 (via a site condition score of 41) achieved across Brigalow offsets.
 By 2042, an average future quality score of >5.5 (via a site condition score of 51) achieved across Brigalow offsets